How to Convert PDF Table to Excel

 Using Public or Shared Devices

-If you convert your bank statements on a shared or public computer, your files might stay in the download folder.
+If you convert your documents on a shared or public computer, your files might stay in the download folder.
 Others could open them later.
 To stay safe, always delete the files afterward.
 Or better, use a personal device where you can fully control file storage and cleanup.

 Unclear Data Handling Policies